guillermomolina/zfs-clone-manager/README.md

 ZCM initialized ZFS rpool/directory at path /directory
 ```

-"-p /directory" -> path of the filesystem (mountpoint of the active clone).
+"-p /directory" -> path of the filesystem (mountpoint of the active instance).

 "rpool/directory" -> root of the ZFS for clones and snapshots.